Kate Mara and Jamie Bell Are Engaged: See Her Ring

 Mara and Bell have since attended many celebrity events together, including the H&M Womenswear Fall/Winter 2016/2017 show at Paris Fashion Week, the 2016 Met Gala, and most recently, the Hollywood premiere of the actress' latest movie, Man Down, in November.

-This will mark the first marriage for both Mara and Bell.
-He and Westworld's Evan Rachel Wood split in 2014 after 19 months of marriage and almost a year after welcoming a son.
+This will mark the first marriage for Mara.
+Bell and Westworld's Evan Rachel Wood split in 2014 after 19 months of marriage and almost a year after welcoming a son.